 A high turnover rate may also have a negative impact on your employer brand and, as a result, make future recruiting efforts by your talent team more challenging.

 4) Rewards and recognition actually work

-A 2020 Brandon Hall Study found that organizations that give frequent recognition are 41% more likely to see increased employee retention.
-And while extrinsic rewards and recognition is appropriate for performance progress or milestones, it’s particularly important to offer employees timely, non-monetary recognition for meaningful contributions, too.
+A recent Brandon Hall Study found that orgs that give frequent recognition to members of their workforce are 41% more likely to see increased employee retention.

 5) Employees want development and training opportunities

 Nine in 10 employees say they would stay at their companies longer if they invested in helping them learn and gain new skills.
 That makes learning and development programs — and a dedicated focus on employee engagement at large — a must.

 3 tips to fix your employee retention strategies